• Skip to content

 And there’s one trick to getting an uber thick smoothie – use only a little bit of liquid with your frozen base.

 Usually, this is the first thing you want to add to your blender.
 If you add your fat or supplements first, they may get stuck at the bottom of the blender jar.
-Which is no bueno.
+Which means they’re left behind.

 Now that you know you only need to add a little bit of liquid for the thickest of smoothies (add more to thin your smoothie), it’s time to pick your base.